 Then when they fire something back at you.
 Say things like.
 “Perhaps you should go to work on that.”

 Or “I accept that’s how you feel, I don’t feel the same.”

-Then, “you’re opinions are for you, doesn’t mean I have to agree, mine is for me.”
+Then, “You’re opinions are for you, doesn’t mean I have to agree.
+Mine is for me.”

-free online starter course for help with overcoming narcissistic abuse
+free online starter course for help with overcoming narcissistic abuse.

 Help with Overcoming trauma bonding and anxiety online course.